-Member's Statement 333 - 6(2): Retirement of Morty Alooloo
+Member's Statement 334 - 6(2): Retirement of Morty Alooloo

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Prior to making my statement, I want to state the loss of our beloved elder who passed away in Arctic Bay, and to Atagootaaluk and family.
-I send our love and the elder leaves a tremendous void there.
-Further, there is a celebration today shared by Ann Akeeagok and Johnny Flaherty, who celebrate the last day of May vigorously, and I wish them both a very happy birthday.
+Prior to making my statement, I want to state the loss of our beloved elder who passed away in Arctic Bay.
+I send our love to the Atagootaaluk family, and our elder will be missed dearly.

+Further, there is a birthday today shared by Ann Akeeagok and Johnny Flaherty, who celebrate the last day of May vigorously, and I wish them both a very happy birthday.

-Mr. Speaker, today I rise to voice my immense gratitude to Morty Alooloo, whom my ministerial colleague cited their appreciation for earlier, and she will be retiring her position at the Inuujaq School where she was a teacher for 43 years, and served both as a teacher, curriculum developer, and also as the principal of the school up in Arctic Bay.
+Mr. Speaker, I rise today to voice my immense gratitude to Morty Alooloo, whom my ministerial colleague cited their appreciation for earlier.
+She will be retiring from her position at the Inuujaq School, where she was a teacher for 43 years and served as a teacher, curriculum developer, and the principal of the school up in Arctic Bay.

-Morty began her career in 1976 as a teaching assistant as she wanted to become a teacher of the local children, and over these many years, she has contributed to the development of the school where a lot of progress was made, as she personally assisted in developing curriculum materials.
+Morty began her career in 1976 as a teaching assistant, as she wanted to become a teacher of the local children.
+Over these many years, she has contributed to the development of the school where a lot of progress was made, as she personally assisted in developing curriculum materials.
 She also worked hard to keep Inuktitut alive.

-Although she took on the role of the principal, however, she didn't want to deal with adults daily, but wanted to return to teaching children.
+Although she took on the role of the principal, she didn't want to deal with adults daily, but she wanted to return to teaching children.
 She returned to her role as a teacher teaching in the classroom.
-Many of her earliest students are now grandmothers and grandfathers and as she retires, her remaining students are the grandchildren of her earliest students.
+Many of her earliest students are now grandmothers and grandfathers.
+As she retires, her current students are the grandchildren of her earliest students.
 Due to that, I am extremely thankful for her dedication.